 The whole pan can also be frozen.
 Make sure the cooked brownies are cooled completely and then wrap the pan in plastic wrap.
 It’s best to wrap it all the way around, like a present, to get a good airtight seal.
 Then cover the top with a layer of foil.
 Pull out the pan to thaw on the counter a few hours before serving.

-Can these brownies be made gluten free?
+Can these Easy Homemade Brownies be made gluten free?

 Yes, and they are still fantastic!
 In fact, no one will know they are gluten free.